 2. Recorded videos with picture and soundtrack

-- Subtitles for those who cannot hear videos (well) (such as a deaf person or someone on a train who has forgotten their headphones).
+- Captions for those who cannot hear videos (well) (such as a deaf person or someone on a train who has forgotten their headphones).

 - Audio description for everyone who cannot see the videos (well) (such as a blind or visually impaired person)